India has exciting opportunities for investment in urbanization, PM tells investors | | Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

-Prime Minister Modi said “If you are looking to invest in urbanisation, India has exciting opportunities for you.
+The Prime Minister Narendra Modi invited the investors to invest in the Indian urbanization.
+Speaking at the 3rd Annual Bloomberg New Economy Forum today via video conferencing, the Prime Minister said “If you are looking to invest in urbanisation, India has exciting opportunities for you.
 If you are looking to invest in mobility, India has exciting opportunities for you.
 If you are looking to invest in innovation, India has exciting opportunities for you.
 If you are looking to invest in sustainable solutions, India has exciting opportunities for you.
 These opportunities come along-with A vibrant democracy.
 A business friendly climate.A huge market.
 And a government which shall leave no stone unturned to make India a preferred global investment destination.”

 Dwelling on the theme of rejuvenation of the urban centres the Prime Minister emphasized the centrality of the people in the recovery process.
 Terming people as the biggest resources and the communities as the biggest building block, the Prime Minister said “the pandemic has re-emphasised that our biggest resource, as societies and as businesses, is our people.
 The post-Covid world has to be built by nurturing this key and fundamental resource.”